derthadams/IMDb-to-neo4j/README.md

 person on the list, and each episode of each show that they're listed as working on will be recursively scraped in order to generate season entities.

-The script will check neo4j first for any episodes to try and avoid having to scrape the page, and will save any new episodes it encounters back to neo4j.
+The script will check neo4j first for any episodes to try and avoid having to scrape the episode page, and will save any new episodes it encounters back to neo4j for later use.

-After scraping is completed Chrome will quit and you can find a csv results file in the same directory as your original list of names.
+After scraping is completed Chrome will quit and you can find a csv results file in the same directory as your original csv person list.
 The filename will be:

-    <your_name_list>_results.csv
+    <your_person_list>_results.csv

 It will have the following format:

-**people_results.csv**
+**person_list_results.csv**

 | name | name_id | job_class | job_title | first_year | last_year | show_title | title_id | season | show_type | show_genres |
 | ---- | ------- | --------- | --------- | ---------- | --------- | ---------- | -------- | ------ | --------- | ----------- |